blixor7/blixor7/README.md

 ---

-### 🚀 Who I Am
+### 🌟 Who I Am

-Hi, I’m **a builder of modern digital systems**.
+Hi, I'm **a builder of modern digital systems**.
 I love blending **blockchain**, **AI**, and **full-stack engineering** to create applications that feel natural on the surface but run on rock-solid foundations underneath.

 I design experiences that are:

-* 🌐 Intuitive on the frontend
+*  Intuitive on the frontend
-* 🛠️ Scalable and reliable on the backend
+*  Scalable and reliable on the backend
-* 🔒 Secure and future-ready at the core
+*  Secure and future-ready at the core

 ---

-### 🧰 My Toolbox
+### 🌟 My Toolbox

 I work across the stack, from **frontend frameworks** to **backend engines**, **databases**, and **blockchain protocols**.

 **Frontend & UI**
-⚡ React · Next.js · Vue · Nuxt · Angular · Flutter · Tailwind · Three.js
+ React · Next.js · Vue · Nuxt · Angular · Flutter · Tailwind · Three.js

 **Backend & APIs**
-🛠️ Express · Laravel · Rails · Django · Phoenix
+ Express · Laravel · Rails · Django · Phoenix

 **Databases**
-🗄️ MySQL · PostgreSQL · MongoDB · SQLite · Supabase
+ MySQL · PostgreSQL · MongoDB · SQLite · Supabase

 **Programming Languages**
-💻 JavaScript · TypeScript · PHP · Ruby · Python · Rust · Solidity
+ JavaScript · TypeScript · PHP · Ruby · Python · Rust · Solidity

 **Blockchain & Web3**
-🪙 NFTs · DeFi · Smart Contracts
+ NFTs · DeFi · Smart Contracts

 ---